pr0meth4us/pr0meth4us/MNEMOSYNE.md

 [Discover Mnemosyne Here](https://mnemosyne-hazel.vercel.app/)

-Mnemosyne is a web application that rescues disappearing conversations from TikTok by transforming them into HTML pages and PDFs.
-It keeps everything within your browser, without sending data to external servers or saving it to a permanent database.
+Mnemosyne is a web app that recovers deleted TikTok chats by converting them into HTML pages and PDFs.
+Your data is processed locally in your browser, keeping it private and secure.

 ## Features